jurihock/stftPitchShiftPlugin/MANUAL.md

 ## Parameters

-Currently, following customizations are available and can be adjusted at runtime[^1]:
+Currently, following customizations are available and can be adjusted at runtime:

 <img src="assets/screenshot.png" width="500">